Tuberculosis (TB) Blood Test

 What is latent TB infection?

-When people have TB germs in their body but are not experiencing symptoms, it is often because the germs in their system are not active.
+When people have Tuberculosis germs in their body but are not experiencing symptoms, it is often because the germs in their system are not active.
 Latent TB infection is not contagious, however, it can still develop into TB disease eventually.
 Because of this, treatment is often still done to prevent developing TB disease.

 For people sick with TB disease, the treatment is usually several drugs for about 6 to 12 months.
 It is a treatment that must be followed carefully because if they stop taking the drugs too soon, the disease can pick up again.
 If they do not take the drugs correctly, the remaining germs may become resistant to the drugs and will become more difficult and expensive to cure.